elipousson/presentations/2016-06-21-explore-101-research.md

 Local historians may have different goals than scholarly or academic historians.
 In [Nearby History](https://openlibrary.org/works/OL2987596W/Nearby_History) (2000), David Kyvig and Myron Marty, suggest your goal does not need to be complicated:

-> “Often the goal of inquiry is simply an accurate portrayal of of an event, personality, set of conditions, or place at some past moment.”
+> "Often the goal of inquiry is simply an accurate portrayal of of an event, personality, set of conditions, or place at some past moment."

 --